smy5152/nanoverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: DIRECTORY SEARCH AND LISTING - WEBSITE
+# Project Name: DIRECTORY SEARCH AND LISTING - WEBSITE LAYOUT

+Visitors are expected to use this as a Directory service website to shortlist matching schools to take Software and IT related courses.
+The website aims to be a layout concept for a directory search and results listing page for finding information.
+I have implemented the concept for Online Software Development Courses & Results list shortlisted/filtered online schools that are detailed further when you view one result card.
+There are placeholders to include ratings, ranking, locations, application process, website, contact info & Map gps location.

 ## CAPSTONE PROJECT - BUILD A COMPLETE HTML5 & CSS3 WEBSITE

 Beaufitul responsive and mobile first web-page design is the future.
 With mobile devices and multiple size and input devices dominating and growing exponentially, this is going to be the front-end revolution.
+The mockups show how lovely the designs scale to work on multiple devices with varying width and viewports.

 Skills Revived & Learned:

 - Versioning & best coding practices, Github Flow.
 - HTML5, CSS3 elements, semantics, features etc.
-- Cloning - the hard work and skills needed to successfully make a clone.
 - Linter - install & fix errors
 - Collaborative learning, being patient, helping each other succeed.
-- Attending Daily standup, being focused, accountable.
+- Self Monitoring & reliable project deliverables on due time, being focused, accountable.
+- Ability to work independently and ask for help after due self research when needed.

 > Learning Goals:

 - Version Control, Github Flow
-- Introduction to HTML5, CSS3, Bootstrap.
+- Application HTML5, CSS3, Bootstrap.
 - Position, Flex, Grid, Floats, RWD

 ![screenshot](assets/mockup1.png)